Capacity Limits of Diffusion-Based Molecular Timing Channels: The Capacity of the Single-Particle DBMT Channel

 The two possible solutions for this equation are $\tau_x \to 0$ and $\tau_x \to \infty$.
 Since when $\tau_x = 0$ we have $\mathsf{C}^{\text{lb}}(\tau_n) = 0$, regardless of the value of $\tau_n$, we conclude that the maximizing $\tau_x$ tends to infinity. \end{rem}

-\begin{rem} \tyony{For $\tau_n \to \infty$ the capacity $\mathsf{C}(\tau_n) \to 0$.
-Intuitively, $\tau_n$ can be viewed as a guard interval which insures ordered arrival.
+\begin{rem} For $\tau_n \to \infty$ the capacity $\mathsf{C}(\tau_n) \to 0$.
+Intuitively, $\tau_n$ can be viewed as a guard interval that insures ordered arrivals.
 Clearly, if such a guard interval is infinite, the capacity is zero.
 This can be formally justified by writing the upper bound \eqref{eq:capacityUB_single}, for $\tau_n \to \infty$, as:

-where the last equality follows from the fact that $h(T_n)$ is finite and $\tau_x > 0$.} \end{rem}
+where the last equality follows from the fact that $h(T_n)$ is finite and $\tau_x > 0$. \end{rem}

 \begin{rem} For a fixed $\tau_n$ and $\tau_x \to \infty$, the arguments of the maximization problems in \eqref{eq:capacityLB_single} and \eqref{eq:capacityUB_single} converge, namely:

 This follows from the fact that for $\tau_x \mspace{-3mu} \gg \mspace{-3mu} 4^{h(T_n|T_n \mspace{-3mu} \leq \mspace{-3mu} \tau_n)}$ we have $m(\tau_x,\tau_n,T_n) \approx \log(\tau_x)$. \end{rem}